 Place of residence is normally interpreted to mean the patient's home and does not apply to hospitals or NFs.
 Services received in a NF that are different from those normally provided as part of the institution's care may qualify as home health services.
 For example, a registered nurse may provide short-term care for a recipient in a NF during an acute illness to avoid the recipient's transfer to another NF.

-defined in 15a through 15i.
+15. Personal Support Services.--Report total unduplicated recipients and payments for services defined in 15a through 15i.

 a.
-Personal Care Services )(See 42 CFR 440.167).--These are services furnished to an individual who is not an inpatient or resident of a hospital, nursing facility, intermediate care facility for the mentally retarded, or institution for mental disease that are:
+Personal Care Services (MSIS Code=30)(See 42 CFR 440.167).--These are services furnished to an individual who is not an inpatient or resident of a hospital, nursing facility, intermediate care facility for the mentally retarded, or institution for mental disease that are:

 o Authorized for the individual by a physician in accordance with a plan of treatment or (at the option of the State) otherwise authorized for the individual in accordance with a service plan approved by the State; and